stellar888/tech-assignment-bg/README.md

 * Each incoming record has a unique `recordId`.
 * MySQL enforces uniqueness via `PRIMARY KEY`.
 * Attempted duplicates will fail insertion, ensuring **idempotency**.
-* Scales well with appropriate DB indexing and horizontal scaling (if needed).

 * Response format example: